-The EAP Board of Directors, Annual Meeting Coordinator, and Education Committee are delighted to present our speakers for our 2019 annual meeting.
+The EAP Education Committee is delighted to present our speakers for our 2021 annual meeting.

 While attendees are encouraged to attend all workshops, due to the time zones and personal obligations, attendees can select workshops at their leisure.

 All times presented are in U.S. Central Time.